North Carolina CPA Requirements

 North Carolina Experience Requirements

-• Four years of unsupervised accounting experience
+• Four years of accounting experience not under a licensed CPA's supervision

-• Any combination of the above
+• Any combination of the experience listed above

 CPA Exam Requirements